Use of Photos

 Film: All of the 35mm scans for this site were done on a Nikon LS4000 slide scanner .
 4x5 scans were done on an Epson flatbed with integral transparency unit.

 Digital files: The digital files were manipulated on a Macintosh using Photoshop.
-Manipulating is now done at 3400x5100 pixels (scans), 1200x1500 pixels (4x5's) or camera JPEG (dslr) then reduced to 1000x1500 pixels.
+Manipulating is now done using 3400x5100 pixels scans or camera JPEG then reduced to 2000x3000 pixels.
 There is a big difference between earlier and later efforts because of improvements in equipment and technique over time, and I slowly continue to upgrade old images.
-Viewing and Printing the Photos

 Publication